 We get back on the bus still soaking wet (and without Brazilian Dadbutt putting on any more clothing) and drive back to Cartagena.
 We drive for another 2 hours dropping off absolutely everyone (Brazilian Dadbutt literally waltzes into his hotel wearing only tighty whities) and we’re finally told to get out of the bus a 15 minute walk away from our hostel.
 I guess the drop-off service isn’t included for everyone.
 So nice to be informed.
 We walk back through the city to our hostel, soaking wet.
 I immediately take a shower.

-My honest opinion: this was the most ridiculous day trip/tour I’ve ever done.
-It’s certainly the most ridiculous day trip in Cartagena, Colombia.
+Volcan Totumo was the most ridiculous tour I’ve ever done.
+It’s certainly the most ridiculous tour in Cartagena, Colombia.
 But it’s also one of the most unique things to do in Cartagena.
 If you’re up for a weird experience and a funny anecdote, and you don’t mind being dirty and covered in oily mud while swarming around other bodies in a tiny volcano, then this is the tour for you!

 What’s the most ridiculous day trip or tour you’ve ever been on?
 Did this post make you laugh (we hope so)!
 Leave us a comment below.